CumulusNetworks/docs/content/cumulus-netq-47/Manage-Events-and-Notifications/TCA-Events-Reference.md

 toc: 4
 ---

 This reference lists the threshold-based events that NetQ supports.
 You can view these messages through third-party notification applications.
-For details about configuring notifications for these events, refer to {{<link title="Configure Threshold-Crossing Event Notifications">}}.
+For details about configuring notifications for these events, refer to {{<link title="Configure and Monitor Threshold-Crossing Events">}}.

 ## ACL Resources